Lionfish: Interaction with humans

-Lionfish are known for their venomous fin rays, which makes them hazardous to other marine animals, as well as humans.
+Lionfish are known for their venomous fin rays, which make them hazardous to other marine animals, as well as humans.
 Pterois venom produced negative inotropic and chronotropic effects when tested in both frog and clam hearts and has a depressive effect on rabbit blood pressure.
 These results are thought to be due to nitric oxide release.
-In humans, Pterois venom can cause systemic effects such as pain, nausea, vomiting, fever, headache, numbness, paresthesia, diarrhea, sweating, temporary paralysis of the limbs, respiratory insufficiency, heart failure, convulsions, and even death.
+In humans, Pterois venom can cause systemic effects such as pain, nausea, vomiting, fever, headache, numbness, paresthesia, diarrhea, sweating, temporary paralysis of the limbs, respiratory insufficiency, heart failure, and convulsions, and can be fatal.
 Fatalities are more common in very young children, the elderly, or those who are allergic to the venom.
 The venom is rarely fatal to healthy adults, but some species have enough venom to produce extreme discomfort for a period of several days.
 Moreover, Pterois venom poses a danger to allergic victims as they may experience anaphylaxis, a serious and often life-threatening condition that requires immediate emergency medical treatment.
 Severe allergic reactions to Pterois venom include chest pain, severe breathing difficulties, a drop in blood pressure, swelling of the tongue, sweating, or slurred speech.
 Such reactions can be fatal if not treated.

 Lionfish are edible if prepared correctly.